nowsecure/mobile-incident-response/case-studies.md

 # Case Studies

 Theory is great, but we often learn by example.
-This chapter will provide case studies for comming incident response scenarios you are likley to encounter.
+This chapter will provide real-world case studies for common incident response scenarios you are likley to encounter.
+These scenarios include:

+* CEOs phone is acting weird
+* Mobile malware discovered on app stores
+* Trojaned iOS app installs
+* Internal investigation

 ## CEOs phone is acting weird